Ali Bagautinov: Post-UFC career

 As the first bout after the UFC, Bagautinov headlined Fight Nights Global 64: Nam vs. Bagautinov against Tyson Nam on April 27, 2017.
 He lost the bout via knockout in the third round.

 He then faced Pedro Nobre at Fight Nights Global 69: Bagautinov vs. Nobre on June 30, 2017.
 He won the fight via second-round submission.

 On September 23, 2018, Bagautinov faced Denis Oliveira Fontes Araujo at Battle of Volga 6 and won the fight via unanimous decision.

 Brave Combat Federation

 Bagautinov made his promotional debut in the Brave CF against Oleg Lichkovakha at Brave CF 46 on January 16, 2021.
 He won the fight via unanimous decision and subsequently joined Brave CF Flyweight tournament.

-His first bout in the Flyweight tournament was a Quarter-final bout against fellow UFC veteran Dustin Ortiz on April 1, 2021 at Brave CF 50.
+His first bout in the Flyweight tournament was a Quarter-final bout against fellow UFC veteran Dustin Ortiz on April 1, 2021, at Brave CF 50.
 He won a competitive bout via unanimous decision.

 Bagautinov was scheduled to face José Torres in the Semi-final of the Flyweight tournament at Brave CF 55 on November 6, 2021.
 However due to difficulties making weight, Torres pulled out and was replaced by Sean Santella.
 He won the bout in the first round via ground and pound after defending successfully Santella's takedown attempt.
+After the end of the contract with BraveFC he announced his retirement.